 - Equifax credit report lock: prevents third parties from accessing your Equifax report

-- Social security number monitoring: performs online searches of suspicious websites potentially listing your social security number
+- Social security number monitoring: performs online searches of suspicious websites potentially listing your SSN

 - $1 million identity theft insurance: covers some out-of-pocket expenses if your identity is stolen